 The task is to pick which cards you need to flip over to prove the rule that all even numbers have red on the other side.

-Only about 20% answer both the 8 and the orange card.
+Only about 20% answer both the 8 and the Blue card.
 But by changing the options slightly Gilovich had it up around 52%.

 Instead of using numbers and colours, Gilovich used negative stereotypes.
 When people belonged to the stereotypical group, they looked for the information that would prove the rule false, as that would save their image of themselves.